Rishabhk06/spacestagram/README.md

 # Spacestagram

 Spacestagram is a space image-gallery designed for Shopify Intern Challenege 2022.
-It is a responsive gallery designed for web in particular.
-It queries NASA Astronomy Picture of The Day(APOD) API to extract random images and display their information in a beautiful interface.
-It is developed in React.js and Material-UI and allows user to like and unlike images.
+It is a responsive web application that queries NASA Astronomy Picture of The Day(APOD) API to extract random images and display their information in a beautiful interface.
+It is developed in React.js and Material-UI and allows users to like and unlike images.

 # Links